-Nézet-Séguin pay fraction of Levine’s in 1st Met season
+Nézet-Séguin got $392,152 in initial part of 1st Met season

 “His full-time duties as music director don’t begin until next season,” Met general manager Peter Gelb said.

-Nézet-Séguin earned $1,380,667 from the Philadelphia Orchestra, where he also is music director, in the year ending Aug.
+Nézet-Séguin earned $1,380,667 from the Philadelphia Orchestra, where he also is music director, in the return for the year ending Aug.
 31, 2018.
 He will continue in that job.

 The Met has the largest budget among U.S. performing arts organizations and sold 70% of box office capacity this past season, cut short two months early because of the contagion that forced cancellation of 58 of the 217 originally scheduled performances.